Get

 Image Credit; Zontica, Shutterstock

-How is Vestibular Disease Treated?
+How Is Vestibular Disease Treated?

 If your dog is suffering from vestibular disease, this is usually self-limiting.
-This means that the disease will resolve on its own in a few days or weeks, depending on the severity of the condition.
+This means the disease will resolve on its own in a few days or weeks, depending on the severity of the condition.
 Treatment will focus on managing the clinical signs, making your dog as comfortable as possible, and ensuring they don’t hurt themselves.

 Can Dogs Get Vestibular Disease More Than Once?